okeowo-cloud/alx-higher_level_programming/0x00-python-hello_world/README.md

 7-edges.py: Python script print first 3 letters of the variable word, last 2 letters of the variable word and word without the first and last letters.

+8-concat_edges.py: Python script prints object-oriented programming with Python, followed by a new line.